AlexFullmoon/aenocyon/README.md

 ## Current issues

-Part of Bitwarden postinstall script is running `chcon system_u:object_r:usr_t:s0 /usr/share/polkit-1/actions/com.bitwarden.Bitwarden.policy`.
-It can't be run during build (fails with "Operation not permitted") and can't be run in system (fails with "Read-only file system")

-Bitwarden has weird issue with biometric auth - probably due to missing aforementioned command.
+Notes after installation from ISO:

+- Need to set all flatpaks, adding flatpak module resets all of standard ones.
+- Extensions appear in the list as system, but they're disabled at start
+- Gsettings overrides apparently do not work.
+- Grub config did not apply.
+Removed.
+- Overall, rebasing from bluefin-dx works better.
+- Consider moving to UBlue build template.

 Ghostty RPM install conflicts with its own terminfo file from ncurses.
 Awaiting fixes.

-Crossover apparently doesn't really like being installed on readonly filesystem.
+Crossover apparently _really_ doesn't like being installed on readonly filesystem, any operation with existing bottles results in hang up.
 Importing archived bottles work, though.
+For creating new bottles install a copy into distrobox